 What is my blogging identity?
 Is a question I asked myself recently and I’ve been struggling to find the answer to.
 When I first started blogging more than three years ago I identified myself as a North East fashion and beauty blogger.
 To be honest, I didn’t know what kind of blogger I was, or what I wanted to be known as, all I knew was that these were the topics I was passionate about and topics I wanted to write about.
-Now, the blogosphere is so much more diverse than what it use to be.
+Writing my blog was made so much easier when a friend recommended that I use something like WordPress Hosting – SSD platform.
+At the beginning starting a blog was a lot harder, but now times have changed and you can create the blog that you’ve always wanted.
+Now, the blogosphere is so much more diverse than what it use to be and using this blogger networking guide, you will find out everything you need to know about running your blog.
 Blogging has changed a great deal and on the way I think I’ve changed too, so much so, that I don’t know how to identify myself anymore.

 I love fashion and if you’ve been with me from the beginning you’ll know the style content I create now is far from what I use to post.
 In the beginning I’d post wish lists of clothes I wanted and celebrity collections that would launch in stores.
 You’d very rarely see an outfit post featuring me, or even a selfie on my Instagram feed.
 This was because I had no confidence in myself, or the way I looked.
 The same goes for my beauty posts.
 I would always capture the products and swatches, but never ever would I love a photo of me wearing them.
 Although I identified myself as a fashion and beauty blogger I always felt like a bit of a fraud because of my confidence issues.